catid/unfiltered-diffusers/unfiltered_readme.md

 ## Generate Images

-To generate images on a specific GPU in a multi-GPU rig:
+To generate images on a specific GPU in a multi-GPU rig, pass an argument:

 ```
-USE_MEMORY_EFFICIENT_ATTENTION=1 CUDA_VISIBLE_DEVICES=0 python3 generate_images.py
+python3 generate_images.py 2
 ```